themeteorchef/holiday-wish-list/holiday-wish-list.md

 <div class="note info">
   <h3>Why do schemas matter? <i class="fa fa-info"></i></h3>
   <p>While they're by no means mandatory, using a schema ensures that the data being added to our database remains consistent.
-This is important for security—so users don't modify our code and insert junk data—but also for security purposes.
+This is important for security—so users don't modify our code and insert junk data—but also for keeping our own data consistent.
 Using schemas, we take full control of the shape of our data, preventing any junk from hitting our database.</p>
 </div>

 #### Defining the `ListItems` collection